 Always resourceful, however, necessity (and scarcity) led to the development of the cultured pearl.
 In the early 1900s the Japanese, who were not as enamored of the pearl as other cultures, perfected a process for producing pearls from oysters that had been induced to produce a pearl not by chance but rather with the introduction of an irritant by man's hand.

-Man continues to attempt to improve on pearl cultivation.
-Recently, a Florida oceanographic institute has been awarded a grant to to develop a technique to produce pearls from the queen conch, consequently creating a new industry for Florida.
+We continue the attempt to improve on pearl cultivation.
+Recently, a Florida oceanographic institute was awarded a grant to to develop a technique to produce pearls from the queen conch, consequently creating a new industry for Florida.
 Up to this point, conch have not been successfully farmed for their coral colored pearls.
 Time will tell if the process is successful and profitable.

 How a Pearl Is Created